tgk/propaganda/README.md

 Here follows a short tutorial.
 For more in depth information, please consult the following sources:

+- The 2013 Clojure/conj talk [Propagators in Clojure](http://www.youtube.com/watch?v=JXOOO9MLvhs), which gives a broad overview of what propagators are, and how they are implemented in this library.

+- [Getting hot with propagators](http://tgk.github.io/2014/01/getting-hot-with-propagators.html) and [Taking propagators to the next level](http://tgk.github.io/2014/01/taking-propagators-to-the-next-level.html) - two tutorials that dive a bit deeper in explaining how the propaganda library works.

 - The `gh-pages` branch of this project contains a brief explanation of the basics of the propagator computational model.
 The page can be visited [here](http://tgk.github.io/propaganda/).

 - [STM vs. System propagation](https://github.com/tgk/propaganda/blob/master/doc/stm_vs_system.md) illustrates the differences between the STM and system approach to propagation using the building height problem.